badbatch/repodog/cli/core/README.md

 ##### `language`

 The programming language, either `'javascript'` or `'typescript'`.
 The default is `'javascript'`.
+This can be set at either a project or global level.

 ##### `environmentVariablesPath`

 The path to the file where your environment variables are stored.
 The path is relative to the current working directory.
 The default is `'.env'`.
+This can be set at either a project or global level.

+The path is relative to the current working directory if declared in a project config or absolute if declared in a global config.

 ---